zx80/flask-simple-auth/DOCUMENTATION.md

 The `FSA_SPECIAL_PARAMETER` directive can also be defined as a dictionary mapping types to their parameter value function.

-Finally, python parameter names can be prepended with a `_`, which is ignored when translating HTTP parameters.
+Python parameter names can be prepended with a `_`, which is ignored when translating HTTP parameters.
 This allows to use python keywords as parameter names, such as `pass` or `def`.

 ```python
 @app.put("/user/<pass>", authorize="ALL")
 def put_user_pass(_pass: str, _def: str, _import: str):
     …
 ```

+Finally, configuration directive `FSA_REJECT_UNEXPECTED_PARAM` tells whether to reject requests with unexpected parameters.
+Default is *True*.

 ## Utils